inexorgame-obsolete/deprecated-cube-engine-inexor/node/README.md

 Normally you ain't touch this any more since the server is started automagically for you, and everything should be ready-to-go..
 If you ever occur to manually start the IPC client, please follow the routine below

-1. Run an Inexor Client that is (either compiled against gRPC)[https://github.com/inexor-game/code/wiki/gluegen-gluecode-setup-(on-Linux-at-least)], or runs on at least Steroids Edition..
+1. Run an Inexor Client that is [either compiled against gRPC](https://github.com/inexor-game/code/wiki/gluegen-gluecode-setup-(on-Linux-at-least)), or runs on at least Steroids Edition..
 2. Start the IPC server with the respective `inexor_node_unix` or `inexor_node_windows.bat` script

 ## Interacting directly with the Inexor REST API